 International students that complete any post-secondary (college/university) coursework at another institution are considered transfer students.
 International transfer student applicants are required to submit all transcripts from any post-secondary institution where coursework was completed along with any and all other materials listed above.
-If the student has completed at least 30 credit hours (or its equivalent) at a post-secondary institution, then secondary transcripts (high school transcripts) do not need to be submitted for admission; only the post-secondary institution's transcripts need to be submitted for an admission decision to be rendered.
 Generally, transfer students must have at least a 2.0 GPA on a 4.0 scale to be considered for admission.

-Generally, courses where a grade of C or better has been achieved may be eligible for transfer credit into Mount Union.
-For more detailed information on transfer credit, please see the information listed above regarding International Transfer Credit.

-International students currently enrolled at another U.S. institution must have the University Registrar's Office directly send their official transcripts to Mount Union's Office of the University Registrar for transfer credit to be considered.
+Courses where a grade of C or better has been achieved may be eligible for transfer credit into Mount Union.
+International students currently enrolled at another U.S. institution must have the Registrar's Office directly send their official transcripts to Mount Union's Registrar's Office for transfer credit to be considered.
 Students that hand-deliver their official transcripts are not eligible to receive transfer credit.
-Students that completed coursework at an international institution should be prepared to submit (in addition to the official transcript) course descriptions and/or course syllabi information to determine the eligibility of courses to be transferred in to Mount Union.
-For more information on transfer credit, please contact the Office of the University Registrar
+Students that completed coursework with an international institution should be prepared to submit (in addition to the official transcript) course descriptions and/or course syllabi information to determine the eligibility of courses to be transferred in to Mount Union.
+For more information on transfer credit, please contact the Office of the University Registrar.